tpyork/hgen-612/course-info/hgen-612_syllabus.md

   - Code and course meta-information (e.g., syllabus) will be stored on the course Github site and linked to OSF.
   - Github has a steep learning curve and not everyone will become proficient users immediately - it takes a lot of practice.
 I will teach the basics so that everyone should be able to automagically access course materials.
 Otherwise, as previously stated, all materials will be accessible via the course OSF hub.
   - I do not plan on storing any materials on Canvas.
-  - Recorded lectures will be stored [here][103].
+  - If a lecture is recorded it will be stored [here][103].

 ## ReproducibiliTea
-This is a journal club sponsored by the VCU Data Science Lab and VCU Libraries with the ambitious goal of fixing science (or at least to start a conversation about a few lingering issues). **Students are required to attend at least one meeting by 2022-04-30**.
+This is a journal club sponsored by the VCU Data Science Lab and VCU Libraries with the ambitious goal of fixing science (or at least to start a conversation about a few lingering issues). **Students are required to attend at least one meeting by 2023-04-30**.
 Be sure to read the journal article beforehand.
 And yes, tea will be provided (when we are in-person again).
 See schedule at https://osf.io/g56qp/wiki/Schedule.

 ## Grading
 The point distribution for grades is listed below.
 Details for each assignment will be presented in class.

+  - (05 points) Github assignment
-  - (05 points) Flexdashboard code check
+  - (05 points) Flexdashboard code check (with portfoliodown)
   - (25 points) Project 1
   - (05 points) Shiny code check
   - (25 points) Project 2
   - (15 points) Project 2 presentation
-  - (10 points) ReproducibiliTea attendence
+  - (05 points) ReproducibiliTea attendence
   - (15 points) Participation and attendance (may include other assignments TBD)